jexxa-projects/Jexxa/README.md

         jexxaMain
                 // Bind a REST adapter to class HelloJexxa to expose its methods
-                // - To get greetings open: http://localhost:7500/HelloJexxa/greetings
+                // To get greetings open: http://localhost:7500/HelloJexxa/greetings
                 .bind(RESTfulRPCAdapter.class).to(HelloJexxa.class)

-                //Run Jexxa and all bindings
+                // Run Jexxa and all bindings until Ctrl-C is pressed .run();
-                .run();
     }
 }